cyrilgabriele/cyrilgabriele.github.io/README.md

 In a world where humans and machines are increasingly merging, education and enlightenment is key.
 Let's work together to ensure that our children and future generations can take advantage of AI opportunities without losing their autonomy and critical thinking skills.
 We are on the threshold of an exciting but challenging era, and it is up to us to take the right steps to shape it positively.

-Keywords: AI, artificial intelligence, ethics, chatbot,
+keywords: AI, artificial intelligence, ethics, chatbot,